haythamfayek/haythamfayek.github.io/publications.md

 ### Patent

-- I. Elamvazuthi and H. M. Fayek.
+- Irraivan Elamvazuthi, and Haytham M. Fayek.
 **Method for controlling a high speed DC servomotor that controls a robotic arm for the PCB industry (FT2RC).**
 Patent Filing No. PI2012700978, Nov 2012.